alphacodinghub/learn-linux-with-examples/sphinx/docker.rst

   $ docker run --rm -v /path/to/document:/docs alphacodinghub/sphinx sphinx-quickstart

+.. info:: This may not work properly as command `sphinx-quickstart` requires input from stdin.
+It is recommended to loginto the docker container to run commands.

 if you work in the current directory, you can use::

   $ docker run --rm -v $PWD:/docs alphacodinghub/sphinx-latexpdf sphinx-quickstart